Ferguson reflex

-The Ferguson reflex (also called the fetal ejection reflex) is the neuroendocrine reflex comprising the self-sustaining cycle of uterine contractions initiated by pressure at the cervix, more precisely, the internal end of cervix, or vaginal walls.
+The Ferguson reflex (not to be confused with the foetal ejection reflex) is the neuroendocrine reflex comprising the self-sustaining cycle of uterine contractions initiated by pressure at the cervix, more precisely, the internal end of cervix, or vaginal walls.
 It is an example of positive feedback in biology.
 The Ferguson reflex occurs in mammals.

 Mechanism

 Upon application of pressure to the internal end of the cervix, oxytocin is released (therefore increase in contractile proteins), which stimulates uterine contractions, which in turn increases pressure on the cervix (thereby increasing oxytocin release, etc.), until the baby is delivered.

 Sensory information regarding mechanical stretch of the cervix is carried in a sensory neuron, which synapses in the dorsal horn before ascending to the brain in the anterolateral columns (ipsilateral and contralateral routes).
 Via the medial forebrain bundle, the efferent reaches the PVN and SON of the hypothalamus.
 The posterior pituitary releases oxytocin due to increased firing in the hypothalamo-hypophyseal tract.
 Oxytocin acts on the myometrium, on receptors which have been upregulated by a functional increase of the estrogen-progesterone ratio.
 This functional ratio change is mediated by a decrease in myometrial sensitivity to progesterone, due to a decrease in progesterone receptor A, and a concurrent increase in myometrial sensitivity to estrogen, due to an increase in estrogen receptor α.
 This causes myometrial contraction and further positive feedback on the reflex.

-Studies among ewes demonstrated that the Ferguson reflex is blocked by epidural anesthesia.
 In their studies among mice, Niles Newton and colleagues demonstrated the importance of cortical influences.
 They enlarged the topic by introducing the term fetus ejection reflex.